simondean/widdershins-issues/request-examples/README.md

-# Example of request examples issue
+# Widdershins Example

-This was an example for issue https://github.com/Mermade/widdershins/issues/112
+This was an example for https://github.com/Mermade/widdershins/issues/112

 The issue has been fixed in widdershins v3.2.3

-# Regenerating the Slate HTML
+## Regenerating the Slate HTML

 Run the following command to convert the `openapi.yaml` file into the `index.html` file.